daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 Should we stop here?
 Maybe.
 Will we?
 Boy no!

-Let's try to match the $235,824 of the dual socket cluster with single sockets servers.
+Let's try to match the $235,824 of the dual socket cluster with single socket servers.

 And here it is: